The City recognizes the importance of delivering programs and services to prevent evictions and homelessness for Toronto residents.

 Applicants should monitor this page frequently until the day of submission.
 The City reserves the right to revise the Call for Applications up to the stated deadline.

-The deadline to submit an application is Wednesday, February 1, 2023.
-Submissions must be sent to HSS@toronto.ca.
+The deadline to submit an application was Wednesday, February 1, 2023.
+The application period is now closed.